sebaslherrera/simple_shell/README.md

 # Sebastian Lopez and Jorge Chaux Simple Shell
 ![Simple_shell](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/235/shell.jpeg "Simple_shell")
+### Name
+simple_shell
+### Description
+simple_shell is an emulation of UNIX command interpreter.
+### Overview
+As an emulation, the simple_shell is a command that reads lines from either a file or the terminal, interprets them, and generally executes other commands.
+### Invocation
+ If no args are present and if the standard input of the shell is connected  to  a terminal the shell is considered an interactive shell.

+An  interactive  shell generally prompts before each command and handles programming and command errors differently.

+This was done as an exercise for [Holberton School](https://www.holbertonschool.com/)
 ## Learning Objectives
 ### General
 - Who designed and implemented the original Unix operating system